Image

 m 101t

-This Russian single engine turboprop is similar in appearance to the TBM series.
+This Russian single engine turboprop is similar in appearance as the TBM series.
 Even the cockpit side window looks much like that of the TBM.
 Look at the engine cowling, three cabin windows and small nose gear doors to recognise the M-101T.

 Aero Vodochody Ae270